Charles Bewley

-Charles Henry Bewley (12 July 1888 – 1969) was an Irish diplomat.
+Charles Henry Bewley, GCSG (12 July 1888 – 1969) was an Irish diplomat.

-Raised in a famous Dublin Quaker business family, he embraced Irish Republicanism and Roman Catholicism.
+Raised in a prominent Dublin Quaker business family, he embraced Irish Republicanism and Roman Catholicism.
 He was the Irish envoy to Berlin who reportedly thwarted efforts to obtain visas for Jews wanting to leave Nazi Germany in the 1930s and to move to the safety of the Irish Free State.

 Family and early life

-He was born into a wealthy privileged family, the eldest of four brothers, in Dublin, Ireland.
-His mother was Elizabeth Eveleen Pim.
-Her family owned a large department store in George's Street, Dublin.
+Bewley was born in Dublin, Ireland, into a wealthy privileged family, the eldest of four brothers.
+His mother was Elizabeth Eveleen Pim, whose family owned a large department store in George's Street, Dublin.
 His father was physician Dr. Henry Theodore Bewley (1860-1945), related to the family that operated the successful "Bewley's cafés" chain of coffee houses in Dublin that is still famous today.
-His parents were both Quakers; Charles and his brothers were raised as Quakers.
+His parents were both Quakers, and Charles and his brothers were raised in that tradition.

 He was educated at Park House, a boarding school in England.
-In 1901 he won a scholarship to Winchester College.
-He became the Library Prefect.
-This honour was withdrawn when he declared in a debate that "England is not a musical nation" and he ridiculed the anthem "God save the King".
+In 1901, he won a scholarship to Winchester College, where he became the Library Prefect.
+That honour was withdrawn when he declared in a debate that "England is not a musical nation" and ridiculed the anthem "God save the King".
 He proceeded to New College, Oxford, where he read Law.
-In 1910 he won the Newdigate Prize for poetry.
+In 1910, he won the Newdigate Prize for poetry.
 He completed his training as a barrister at King's Inns, Dublin, and in 1914 he was called to the bar.

 Charles' brother Kenneth also attended Oxford University.
 Kenneth was a career civil servant in H.M.
 Treasury.
-His younger brothers, Geoffrey and Maurice, studied medicine at Trinity College, Dublin.
+His younger brothers, Geoffrey and Maurice, studied medicine at Trinity College Dublin.

 Charles Bewley was seen as an "enfant terrible".
 He rejected his Anglo-Irish heritage and embraced Celtic mythology of the kind popularised by W. B. Yeats.
-He spoke against the 'evils of Anglicization', supported the Boers and converted to Roman Catholicism.
+He spoke against the "evils of Anglicization", supported the Boers in South Africa, and converted to Roman Catholicism.
 He rejected Unionist politics and supported the Home Rule movement.